tytydraco/yessleep/out/Im_Never_Camping_Again.md

 "Son hand me my fishing pole, Lets see if we can get us some grub."
 He said.

 I handed him the pole and we began to fish.
 We caught what seemed like 100 fish.
-It basically turned into sport seeing as how we caught so many.
+It basically turned into sport seeing who could catch the most.
 The entire time we were fishing and laughing, The episode played in my head on repeat.
 I tried my best to just forget it and enjoy the day with my dad.
 We went back to the campsite after fishing for a couple of hours.
 We scaled the fish, gutted them, and skewered them on some branches and began to cook them.
 Dad grabbed a beer out of his cooler, sat down with a piece of wood and began to whittle it.
 I stood at the cliff and looked at the river.
 I grabbed a rock and chucked it down into the water.
 Id say we were about 75 feet up but I wasn't sure.
 I turned and looked at my dad wanting to question him about what happened today, but I couldn't.
 Maybe I was to afraid to trigger his PTSD I'm not sure what it was but I couldn't.
 Dinner finished and we sat down to eat.
 Besides the creepiness of the day id say it went pretty well.
 Dad cleaned up the dishes and I started to gather more wood for the coming day.
 By this time it was about 8pm and we were winding down.

 "How was your dinner son ?"
 He asked.